 The highest level of certification for plastic surgeons is through the ABPS (American Board of Plastic Surgery).
 Make sure your prospective doctor has this certification.

 But don’t stop there!
-ABPS certification is just the minimal requirement for a good doctor.
+ABPS certification is just the minimum requirement for a good doctor.
 You also want to look for the following qualities:

 - Frequent performance of the desired procedure.
 In other words, if you would like to schedule liposuction, you need to find a doctor who frequently performs liposuction, rather than someone who has limited experience with the procedure.